-KNIME supports three relative URL types (as opposed to absolute URLs), which is useful when you move workflows and data files or Metanode templates:
+KNIME supports three relative URL types (as opposed to absolute URLs), which is useful when you move workflows and data files or Shared Components:

-The mountpoint-relative URL:
+1. The mountpoint-relative URL:

 knime://knime.mountpoint/<path-in-repository>/<filename> resolves the filename by looking for the file in the same repository (mount point) the workflow is located in.
-This would be useful when you move the workflow together with its data files or Metanode Templates to a new repository - you do not have to adopt the URLs to the new location.
+This would be useful when you move the workflow together with its data files or Shared Components to a new repository - you do not have to adopt the URLs to the new location.